Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Datasets

 Pocket prediction performance was evaluated on three established datasets, which were also used in \citet{sestak2024vnegnn}.
 Coach420 \citep{krivak2018p2rank} is a curated benchmark of 420 proteins with annotated binding sites on single-chain structures.
 HOLO4K \citep{krivak2018p2rank} consists of over 4,000 holo protein structures with experimentally verified binding pockets, many of which are large multi-chain complexes.
 For both, Coach420 and HOLO4K, we adopt the so-called \textit{mlig} subsets, as detailed in \citet{krivak2018p2rank}, which encompass only biologically relevant ligands.
 Finally, the PDBbind v.2020 refined set \citep{wang2005pdbbind} includes high-quality protein-ligand complexes with reliable structural and binding affinity data, serving as a stringent benchmark for pocket localization in realistic docking scenarios.

 For ligand-conditioned pocket selection, we employed the temporal test split of PDBbind introduced in EquiBind \citep{stark2022equibind}, which ensures temporal separation between training and evaluation complexes, thereby simulating prospective prediction performance.
+Additionally, we evaluated on the PoseBusters benchmark \citep{buttenschoen2024posebusters}, a curated set of recent high-quality crystal structures designed to test both the physical validity and accuracy of predicted ligand poses.
 In addition, we constructed a new benchmark based on the Allosteric Site Database (ASD, June 2023 release) \citep{liu2020unraveling}.
 This dataset comprises protein–ligand complexes annotated with allosteric binding sites, providing a novel and challenging testbed for evaluating the generalization of models beyond orthosteric binding interactions.
-We filtered out all proteins overlapping with the PDBbind training and validation sets proteins.
+We filtered out all proteins overlapping with the PDBbind training and validation sets.

-For target fishing, we use the Kinobeads chemical proteomics dataset of \citet{reinecke2024chemical}.
-The study profiled 1,183 kinase-directed small molecules in cancer-cell lysates by competitive enrichment on immobilized inhibitors, reports apparent affinities (Kd\textsuperscript{app}) from a two-dose competition design (100 nM and 1 µM) and provides high-confidence target calls via a trained random-forest classifier.
-We treat these calls as positives and use the remaining measured proteins as negatives when ranking targets per compound.
-The raw data are publicly available via ProteomicsDB.
-After pre-processing and mapping gene symbols to the PDB structure with the highest resolution among those annotated for Homo sapiens (if available), we obtained a dataset of 985 ligands and 2,714 proteins.

 Table \ref{tab:test_datasets} summarizes the number of data points, unique proteins and unique ligands for each test dataset.
 Figure \ref{fig:tanimoto_sims} shows the distribution of maximum ECFP Tanimoto similarities between each test molecule and all training molecules.